macmade/Creatures-Evolution/Ideas.md

 To-Dos
 ======

-  - Log energy gained after a meal
+  - Log energy gained after a meal.
-  - Maximum energy setting for creatures
+  - Maximum energy setting for creatures.
-  - Recovery time for combat
+  - Recovery time for combat.
   - Dedicated combat settings to unclutter attack/defense settings?
   - Combat energy cost also if attack/defense are inactive?
   - Recovery time also if attack/defense are inactive?
-  - Settings recovery: parses property list and try to use setValueForKey for each sub-value if decode fails.
-  - Kill window: pause, select genes and kill creatures with these genes.

 Ideas
 =====